zeroc0d3/vim-ide/README.md

 # Vim-IDE
-Make superior vim as IDE
+Make superior vim as IDE in Ubuntu 14.04

 ## Installation
 run in your terminal :